The World of API simplified – API Integration and API Management

 2. What is an API?

-API is an acronym for Application Programming Interface.
-Application Programming Interfaces play an important role in software development.
-A program provides its functionality to other programs or systems via interfaces, so-called APIs.
-These APIs connect applications and systems with each other, open data silos, enable developers of new applications to access and reuse existing applications and data sources.
-They can open various functional units to the outside world and connect platforms with ecosystems.
-They are designed for real-time scenarios, less for mass data, and enable today's interactions between any system, application, mobile device or app.
+APIs play an important role in software development by enabling, for example, one program to provide its functionality to other programs or systems via interfaces (APIs).
+These APIs connect applications and systems with each other, open data silos and allow developers of new applications to access and reuse existing applications and data sources.
+APIs open various functional units to the outside world and connect platforms with ecosystems.
+They are designed for real-time scenarios and facilitate interactions between any system, application or mobile device app.

-In short, APIs as interfaces provide a standardized way for clearly defining the kind of data or functionality a system or application can provide in real-time.
-These quick and easy entry points to systems and applications have transformed entire business models and initiated completely new strategic business orientations.
+In short, APIs provide an elegant way to clearly define what kind of data or functionality a system or application can provide in real-time.
+These simple and fast entry points into systems and applications have transformed and continue to transform entire business models and drive new strategic business directions.

 Jeff Bezos, CEO and founder of AMAZON, 2002